naninovel/docs/docs/api/index.md

 ## hide

 #### Summary
-Hides (makes invisible) an actor (character, background, text printer, choice handler, etc) with the provided ID.
-In case mutliple actors with the same ID found (eg, a character and a printer), will affect all of them.
+Hides (makes invisible) actors (character, background, text printer, choice handler, etc) with the specified IDs.
+In case mutliple actors with the same ID found (eg, a character and a printer), will affect only the first found one.

 #### Parameters